 Hatching frozen dinosaur ice eggs sensory play is designed for preschoolers and kindergarteners to explore science and STEM through hands-on small-world play.

 Besides, you probably have most of what is required for this sensorial exploration at home.
-Most importantly, with just salt and water, your preschooler can explore science, water play, and STEM education through this fun icy activity!
+Most importantly, with salt and water, your preschooler can explore science, water play, and STEM education through this fun, icy activity!
 Furthermore, using balloons to shape dinosaur eggs is an easy way to set your excavating dinosaurs’ sensory bin.

 - balloons (be aware of latex allergies, if any)